-There is a 7 percentage point difference between the GCCS average graduation rate and the American Indian subgroup.
-Aside from the economically disadvantaged subgroup, all the other subgroups have higher graduation rates than the AI subgroup.
+There is a 4.9 percent difference between the GCCS graduation rate and the American Indian subgroup.
+Caucasian and Hispanic groups have higher graduation rate than the AI group while the ELL and students with disabilities subgroups have lower graduation rate than the AI group.